fsprojects/fantomas/docs/docs/contributors/Pull request ground rules.md

 ### Format your changes

-- Code should be formatted to our standard style, using either `dotnet fake run build.fsx -t Format` which works on all files, or
+- Code should be formatted to our standard style, using either `dotnet fsi build.fsx -p FormatAll` which works on all files, or
-  `dotnet fake run build.fsx -t FormatChanged` to just change the files in git.
+  `dotnet fsi build.fsx -p FormatChanged` to just change the files in git.
-    - If you forget, there's a git `pre-commit` script that will run this for you, make sure to run `dotnet fake build -t EnsureRepoConfig` to set that hook up.
+    - If you forget, there's a git `pre-commit` script that will run this for you, make sure to run `dotnet fsi build.fsx -p EnsureRepoConfig` to set that hook up.

 ### Changelog